Introduction to Arithmetic Groups: Fundamentals

-\mychapter{Basic Properties of Lattices} Three definitions are crucial: lattice subgroups \pref{LatticeDefn}, commensurable subgroups \pref{CommensDefn}, and irreducible lattices \pref{irreducibleLattice} and~\pref{prodirredlatt}.
+Three definitions in this \lcnamecref{BasicLatticesChap} are very important: lattice subgroups \pref{LatticeDefn}, commensurable subgroups \pref{CommensDefn}, and irreducible lattices (\ref{irreducibleLattice} and~\ref{prodirredlatt}).
 The rest of the material in this chapter may not be essential for a first reading, and can be referred back to when necessary.
-However, if the reader has no prior experience with lattices, then the basic properties discussed in~\S\ref{LattDefnSect} will probably be helpful.
+However, if the reader has no prior experience with lattices, then the basic properties discussed in~\cref{LattDefnSect} will probably be helpful.